marsdrums/test-tutorial/visual-quality/index.md

 tags:
   - jitter
   - geometry
-description: "Polish Your Pixels: A Guide to Superior Renders in Jitter"
+description: "Polish your pixels: a guide to superior renders in Jitter"
 author:
   name: Cycling '74
 contributors:
   - Matteo Marson
 ---

-# Polish Your Pixels: A Guide to Superior Renders in Jitter
+# Polish your pixels: a guide to superior renders in Jitter

 # Color bit depth